Hannoob/ROPvsSolid/README.md

 }
 ```

-## Throwing all that we know about "good code" out of the window.
+## Throwing all that we know about "good code" out of the window

 Everything that we have talked about up to this point is basically what I think of when I hear the words "Clean Code".
 However, recently I started looking at large project written in F# which is a pretty cool functional .net language.